Team-LAD-S/LADSource-Docs/README.md

 .\.venv-docs\Scripts\python.exe tools/docs/generate_reference.py
 ```

-The generator reads the LADBot base, shared Entity extensions, and Battle
+Currently the generator reads the LADBot base, shared Entity extensions, and Battle
 Manager from the sibling `../LADSource` checkout by default.
 It writes the
 publishable snapshot to `docs/reference`, with one index per API module and one
 page per method.
 Commit regenerated reference pages alongside documentation